Q. What is CiscoWorks Quality of Service Policy Manager (QPM)?

 Q. How is CiscoWorks QPM licensed?

-A. The CiscoWorks QPM software is licensed on the basis of the number of devices to be managed and the feature options selected: combined QoS provisioning and monitoring, or monitoring only.
+A. The CiscoWorks QPM software is licensed on the basis of the number of devices to be managed and the features options selected: combined QoS provisioning and monitoring, or monitoring only.
 Customers must purchase a software license for the CiscoWorks QPM feature options selected and for the appropriate device count increments for the desired count of managed devices.
 Additionally, a small and medium-sized business (SMB) version is available.

 Q. What server operating systems does CiscoWorks QPM support?